Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-24-gatsby-deploy.md

   yarn install && yarn run deploy 2> /dev/null
 ```

-The `script` tag is essentially running the `yarn run deploy` step that we previously used to deploy our site locally.
+The `script` tag runs the `yarn run deploy` step that I previously used to deploy my site locally.
 It is doing some additional configuration to give the Travis CI the right access to push to my GitHub repository.

 I told the `git` client installed on Travis CI who I was.
 ```